DAInamite/programming-humanoid-robot-in-python/introduction/README.md

 ```

 ## Try out python
-If you are new to python, you can [try it out online](http://www.codecademy.com/en/tracks/python).
-It is recommended to [Learn Python the Hard Way](http://learnpythonthehardway.org/book/).
+If you are new to python, you can [try it out online](http://www.codecademy.com/en/tracks/python), and follow [Introduction to Python](http://introtopython.org/).
+If you want a little more depth, [Python Tutorial](http://docs.python.org/2/tutorial/) is a great place to start, We also recommend to [Learn Python the Hard Way](http://learnpythonthehardway.org/book/).

 ## Try out sample agent
 ### start sample agent